NamesJ/MutualCredit_DiscordBot/README.md

 *Note: This project is in very early alpha.
 It is not yet ready for actual use.*

+# vouch branch
+This branch includes a *technically* functional implementation of a vouch-based system for granting `member` role to users via a form of social triangulation which is functionally scaled according to member size.

+Social triangulation in this context refers to the concept of a subset of existing members vouching for the trustworthiness of a non-member, whereby the other members *trust-by-proxy* the non-member (because of the vouching members).
+This servers as a mechanism for expanding membership.

 ## Todo
 * README
   ** Better info to help devs to get started contributing